-Since October 2017, the Engineering and Physical Sciences Research Council (EPSRC) has awarded the University of Bath nearly £4.1 million and leveraged funds of more than £10 million for our Impact Acceleration Account (IAA).
-This is to support knowledge exchange and impact activities of our EPSRC researchers across the institution.
-Funds have been invested in speeding up the contribution that research makes towards new innovation across industry, business and the public sector.
+Since the inception of the Impact Acceleration Account (IAA) in October 2012, the Engineering and Physical Sciences Research Council (EPSRC) has awarded the University of Bath nearly £5 million and leveraged funds of more than £10 million, to support knowledge exchange and impact activities across our institution.
+IAA funds help to speed up the contribution that research makes towards innovation across industry, business and the public sector.

-The criteria has been adapted to favour projects that demonstrate pathways to impact and applications that develop new, or build on existing, partnerships with non-university (‘industry’) partners.
+Funding is available for projects which relate to a past EPSRC grant, ideally within a few years of completion, to stimulate pathways to impact through collaborative research and development projects.
+This is a competitive award scheme.
+The criteria has been adapted to favour projects that demonstrate pathways to impact and develop new – or build on existing – partnerships with non-university (‘industry’) partners.

-We particularly encourage applications from, although not limited to, the following areas in the current call:
+We would particularly encourage applications from (although not limited to) the following areas in the current call:

-- groups which have relatively low take-up of IAA funding to date – including subject areas with relatively large EPSRC portfolios in proportion to IAA applications (such as the departments of Architecture and Civil Engineering, Computer Science, Mathematical Sciences and Physics; female academics; and early career researchers)
+- groups which have relatively low take-up of IAA funding to date – this includes subject areas which have relatively large EPSRC portfolios in proportion to IAA applications, such as the departments of Architecture and Civil Engineering, Computer Science, Mathematical Sciences and Physics; female academics; and early career researchers

 - projects which are working towards strong impact case studies for future REF

 - collaborative IAA projects involving the University of Bath, industry and at least one other GW4 university are also particularly welcome

 - projects which address the COVID-19 pandemic, particularly those in one of the UKRI priority areas as recommended by the Scientific Advisory Group for Emergencies (SAGE)